 The Lobethal Woollen Mill is an inspirational collection of heritage buildings, melding into the social history of the township.
 Each building changes with the time of day, the weather and my own mood.
 The Mill By Night – Building 21 is the view that I adore weekly as our close-knit art group finishes after an evening immersed in artistic endeavour.

-Historic events occur every day.
-The act of painting The Mill At Night saved my soul as I sat through Meghan and Harry’s televised wedding.
-I knew, as an older and wiser version of my younger self, that I needed to watch the whole Royal Wedding because I’d watched all the ones before.
-But I also knew that this might kill me.
-I required a secondary activity to get through the hours of history unfolding before my eyes.
+Historic events occur daily and the painting of The Mill At Night saved my sanity as I sat through Meghan and Harry’s televised wedding.
+I knew that I should watch the Royal Wedding because it’s, um history, but I also knew that it might also put me to sleep.
+I needed a secondary activity to get through the hours of history unfolding before my eyes.

 A limited palette of Umton’s oil paints were prepared.
 My space near the fire, a canvas, palette knife and glass of wine surrounded me and guarded against my old friend, Mr. I Giveup.
 On this very cold winter’s night in Australia, I was envious of the blue sky and sunshine at Windsor Castle.